SpenceKonde/megaTinyCore/megaavr/extras/Ref_Analog.md

 The standard analogRead().
 Single-ended, and resolution set by analogReadResolution(), default 10 for compatibility.
 Negative return values indicate an error that we were not able to detect at compile time.
 Return type is a 16-bit signed integer (`int` or `int16_t`).

 ### analogReadResolution(resolution)
 Sets resolution for the analogRead() function.
 Unlike stock version, this returns true/false. *If it returns false, the value passed was invalid, and resolution was set to the default, 10 bits*.
 Note that this can only happen when the value passed to it is determined at runtime - if you are passing a compile-time known constant which is invalid, we will issue a compile error.
-The only valid values are those that are supported natively by the hardware, plus 10 bit for compatibility where that is not natively supported (ie, the 2-series) for compatibility.
+The only valid values are those that are supported natively by the hardware, plus 10 bit, even if not natively supported, for compatibility.

-Hence, the only valid values are 8, 10 and 12.
+Hence, the only valid values are 10 and 12.
+The EA-series will likely launch with the same 8bit resolution option as tinyAVR 2-series which would add 8 to that list.

 This is different from the Zero/Due/etc implementations, which allow you to pass anything from 1-32, and rightshift the minimum resolution or leftshift the maximum resolution as needed to get the requested range of values.
 Within the limited resources of an 8-bit AVR with this is a silly waste of resources, and padding a reading with zeros so it matches the format of a more precise measuring method is in questionable territory in terms of best practices.
 Note also that we offer oversampling & decimation with `analogReadEnh()` and `analogReadDiff()`, which can extend the resolution while keep the extra bits meaningful at the cost of slowing down the reading. `analogReadResolution()` only controls the resolution of analogRead() itself.
 The other functions take desired resolution as an argument, and restore the previous setting.